Andy Goram: Cricket

 Goram was also a league cricketer, appearing as a wicket-keeper and batsman for various Oldham clubs in the Saddleworth League, including Delph & Dobcross, Moorside and East Lancashire Paper Mill in Radcliffe, Bury.
 Goram played for Penicuik, Kelso, West Lothian and Uddingston in Scottish cricket leagues.
 He represented Scotland four times: twice (1989 and 1991) in the annual first-class game against Ireland and twice (again in 1989 and 1991) in the NatWest Trophy.
-He is the only person to have played in a first-class cricket match and a full international football match for Scotland.
+He was one of only four people to have played in a first-class cricket match and a full international football match for Scotland & the most recent.

-A left-handed batsman and right-arm medium-pace bowler, his most significant act was probably to bowl England Test player Richard Blakey in a NatWest Trophy game against Yorkshire in 1989.
+A left-handed batsman and right-arm medium-pace bowler, his most significant act was probably to clean bowl England Test player Richard Blakey in a NatWest Trophy game against Yorkshire in 1989.
 Rangers manager Walter Smith effectively ended Goram's cricket career when he ordered him to concentrate on his football career.

 Goram made a cricketing comeback after ending his football career, finally playing for Freuchie Cricket Club in their centenary week matches versus Cricket Scotland President's XI, Falkland Cricket Club and Sussex Ladies.
 In May 2016, Goram played for a Scotland over-50s team against Lancashire over-50s.

 Personal life

 Goram was born on 13 April 1964 and raised in England, although he was brought up self-identifying as Scottish.
 He was the son of Edinburgh-born Lewis Goram, who had played professionally in goal in the 1940s and 1950s for Leith Athletic, Hibernian, Third Lanark and Bury.

 Goram was accused in the late 1990s of having sympathies with Ulster loyalists during his regular visits to Belfast.
 His ex-wife Tracey accused him of collecting loyalist memorabilia and associating with the Ulster Volunteer Force.
 He denied the accusations, said that he supported the Northern Ireland peace process and threatened to sue his accusers.
-He was accused of associations with the loyalist Billy Wright and of wearing a black armband against Celtic four days after his murder; he said that the armband was in memory of an aunt who died four months earlier.
+He was accused of associations with the loyalist Billy Wright and of wearing a black armband whilst playing against Celtic four days after Wright's murder; he said that the armband was in memory of an aunt who died four months earlier.
 In September 2007, Goram was assaulted at a fundraising dinner by a man who accused him of sectarianism; he condemned sectarianism and said he was "sick of being called a bigot for no reason".

 On 30 May 2022, it was announced that Goram had been diagnosed with terminal oesophageal cancer and had been told he had six months to live.
 He died on 2 July 2022, aged 58.
 On 29 August 2022, the league game between Hibs and Rangers at Easter Road was preceded by a minute's applause for Goram and his picture was shown on big screens.